LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 OpenShift allows developers to create “stacks” of containers without reducing performance or speed.

 OpenShift also utilizes other tools in its tech stack to support scaling, such as Ansible Playbooks.
-Ansible is an open-source tool for infrastructure automation, also initially developed by Red Hat.
-By taking advantage of Ansible Playbooks, OpenShift allows developers to speedily create a new host and bring it into the cluster, making scaling up or down simpler than ever.
+Ansible is an open-source infrastructure automation tool that Red Hat initially developed.
+By taking advantage of Ansible Playbooks, OpenShift allows developers to create a new host speedily and bring it into the cluster, simplifying scaling up or down.

 OpenShift use cases

 OpenShift is ideal for modernizing existing apps as well as creating new ones.
-It transforms the deployment of upgrades and changes and allows for effortless scaling.
+It transforms the deployment of upgrades and changes, allowing for effortless scaling.
 Because OpenShift runs on any cloud, it effectively future-proofs applications while ensuring they remain secure and stable.
 Use cases include:

 • Lifting and shifting existing web apps into containerized environments